The Four Pillars of Defamation Law (AKA, What You Must Prove To Win A Defamation Lawsuit)

 Would Lindros Win His Defamation Lawsuit In A U.S. Court?

 What about in a U.S. court?
 Would Lindros’ chances be as good as they are in Canadian court?
-In a phrase: absolutely not.
+In a phrase: probably not.

-Unlike Canadian slander and libel claimants, the majority of U.S. defamation plaintiffs must prove falsity, damages and some sort of negligence on the part of the defendant.
+Unlike Canadian slander and libel claimants, the majority of U.S. defamation plaintiffs must prove falsity, damages, and some sort of negligence on the part of the defendant.
 Some American defamation plaintiffs don’t have to prove damages if the statements are deemed defamatory per se, meaning the communication is inherently damaging (i.e., calling someone a criminal).
 Though the majority of states do allow for defamatory per se claims, some don’t.
-To look up your states defamation laws, go here.

 Since Stewart’s article appeared on Huffingtonpost.ca, Lindros also included Huffington Post, AOL Inc. and AOL Canada Inc. as defendants.